airbytehq/airbyte/docs/integrations/sources/postgres.md

 ### Setting up CDC for Postgres

+#### Enable logical replication

 Follow one of these guides to enable logical replication:
 * [Bare Metal, VMs (EC2/GCE/etc), Docker, etc.](#setting-up-cdc-on-bare-metal-vms-ec2gceetc-docker-etc)
 * [AWS Postgres RDS or Aurora](#setting-up-cdc-on-aws-postgres-rds-or-aurora)
 * [Azure Database for Postgres](#setting-up-cdc-on-azure-database-for-postgres)

+#### Add user-level permissions

-Then, the Airbyte user for your instance needs to be granted `REPLICATION` and `LOGIN` permissions.
-You can create a role with `CREATE ROLE <name> REPLICATION LOGIN;` and grant that role to a user.
+We recommend using a user specifically for Airbyte's replication so you can minimize access.
+This Airbyte user for your instance needs to be granted `REPLICATION` and `LOGIN` permissions.
+You can create a role with `CREATE ROLE <name> REPLICATION LOGIN;` and grant that role to the user.
 You still need to make sure the user can connect to the database, use the schema, and to use `SELECT` on tables (the same are required for non-CDC incremental syncs and all full refreshes).

+#### Create replication slot
 Next, you will need to create a replication slot.
 Here is the query used to create a replication slot called `airbyte_slot`:
 ```
 SELECT pg_create_logical_replication_slot('airbyte_slot', 'pgoutput');`